sthamann/6dQfoam/README.md

 **Reality Check**:
 - G experimental uncertainty: ≈ 22 ppm
-- Our 8-digit claim: Exceeds measurable precision
+- The 8-digit claim: Exceeds measurable precision

-**Clarification**: We predict G to 8 digits, but only 4-5 are currently testable.
+**Clarification**: The theory predicts G to 8 digits, but only 4-5 are currently testable.

 **Proposal**: New measurement techniques needed (see Experimental Predictions).